-General Counsels are under increasing pressure to drive value, increase efficiencies and better manage risk, and it's contributing to rapid turnover.
+General Counsel are under increasing pressure to drive value, increase efficiencies and better manage risk, and it's contributing to rapid turnover.

-Over 30 per cent of ASX100 General Counsels have turned over in the past two years, and nearly 25 per cent in the last year, according to new research by Plexus.
-Interestingly, more than half of these new General Counsels are women, bringing ASX100 Legal functions being led by women to nearly 40%.
-Additionally, General Counsels are increasingly being promoted internally or moving from another GC role as opposed to coming from a Law Firm.
+Over 30 per cent of ASX100 General Counsel have turned over in the past two years, and nearly 25 per cent in the last year, according to new research by Plexus.
+Interestingly, more than half of these new General Counsel are women, bringing ASX100 Legal functions being led by women to nearly 40%.
+Additionally, General Counsel are increasingly being promoted internally or moving from another GC role as opposed to coming from a Law Firm.

 The average tenure for a General Counsel working at an ASX100 firm is four years and nine months, and the Plexus research suggests the turnover is rapidly increasing.
 It’s higher even than CEOs, who experienced a turnover of 20 per cent in the last year (source).

 So, why is turnover so high?
 What does this mean for the in-house Legal function?
-And, most importantly, how can General Counsels improve their sustainability?
+And, most importantly, how can General Counsel improve their sustainability?